llvm/llvm-project/llvm/docs/LangRef.rst

 Floating-Point Environment
 --------------------------

-The default LLVM floating-point environment assumes that floating-point instructions do not have side effects.
+The default LLVM floating-point environment assumes that traps are disabled and status flags are not observable.
+Therefore, floating-point math operations do not have side effects and may be speculated freely.
 Results assume the round-to-nearest rounding mode.
-No floating-point exception state is maintained in this environment.
-Therefore, there is no attempt to create or preserve invalid operation (SNaN) or division-by-zero exceptions.

-The benefit of this exception-free assumption is that floating-point operations may be speculated freely without any other fast-math relaxations to the floating-point model.
+Floating-point math operations are allowed to treat all NaNs as if they were quiet NaNs.
+For example, "pow(1.0, SNaN)" may be simplified to 1.0.
+This also means that SNaN may be passed through a math operation without quieting.
+For example, "fmul SNaN, 1.0" may be simplified to SNaN rather than QNaN.
+However, SNaN values are never created by math operations.
+They may only occur when provided as a program input value.

 Code that requires different behavior than this should use the :ref:`Constrained Floating-Point Intrinsics <constrainedfp>`.